 There are many tests you can try to see if your turquoise is genuine (Fingernail Test, Acetone Test, Mohs Hardness Test), but a lot of them are pretty destructive of the actual stone.
 I found that the scratch test is the least damaging.
 Turquoise is naturally a soft stone, but howlite (the turquoise imitation), is even softer.
 This means that if you scratch your stone and it scratches easily, you most likely have a piece of howlite.
 But if it’s very difficult to scratch your stone, you’ve got genuine turquoise!
 I suggest you try the scratch test on a part of the stone that isn’t very visible, the underside would be ideal.

-A couple little facts about turquoise:
+A few facts about genuine turquoise:

 - Have a birthday in December?
 Lucky you!
 Turquoise is your birthstone.